Topic Name: Intel's New Breed of Chips: The chip maker tries to diversify with system-on-chip designs

 Halfill says that Intel will need to catch up quickly with ARM, which supplies

 chips to the majority of the mobile market.
 "Intel is late to the game in some

 cases," he says.
 "ARM was the first for low-power, embedded chips."

 But Krishnamurthy is optimistic about Intel's chances of taking the lead.
 "We

 see no show stoppers as we proceed with our goals," he says.

-ASU scientists improve chip memory by stacking cells, Computing and Monitoring System for Discovery BY UCoMS, EtherNet/IP Performance Test Tool Enables Manufacturers to Predict the Performance of Data Communication System Machines, Innovative Computer Graphics Machine that Reduce the Computational Cost of Making Realistic Smoky and Foggy 3-D Images Using Ray Tracing Algorithms, Luftman presents correlations between information technology (IT)-business alignment in MIS Quarterly Executive, MIT Researchers develop lecture search engine to aid students, New tool transforms the Internet into seismologists, Researchers has demonstrated a highly efficient add-drop filter using a three-dimensional photonic crystal, Researchers say Software can now analyze your e-mails, Robot Enlisted to Spot Rare Woodpecker, The breakthroughs in superconductivity bring us to the threshold of a new age, Theoritical solution of supercomputers problem, U of N Reported Impact of Human Values to the Enlargement of Innovative Computer Technology, U of R Researchers Successfully Compressed Music File 1,000 Times Smaller than MP3, UCLA mathematician works to make virtual surgery a viable technology, Vanish : Self Destructing Digital Data
+ASU scientists improve chip memory by stacking cells, Computing and Monitoring System for Discovery BY UCoMS, EtherNet/IP Performance Test Tool Enables Manufacturers to Predict the Performance of Data Communication System Machines, How Small Can Computers Get?
+Computing In A Molecule, Innovative Computer Graphics Machine that Reduce the Computational Cost of Making Realistic Smoky and Foggy 3-D Images Using Ray Tracing Algorithms, Luftman presents correlations between information technology (IT)-business alignment in MIS Quarterly Executive, MIT Researchers develop lecture search engine to aid students, New tool transforms the Internet into seismologists, Researchers has demonstrated a highly efficient add-drop filter using a three-dimensional photonic crystal, Researchers say Software can now analyze your e-mails, Robot Enlisted to Spot Rare Woodpecker, The breakthroughs in superconductivity bring us to the threshold of a new age, Theoritical solution of supercomputers problem, U of N Reported Impact of Human Values to the Enlargement of Innovative Computer Technology, U of R Researchers Successfully Compressed Music File 1,000 Times Smaller than MP3, UCLA mathematician works to make virtual surgery a viable technology, Vanish : Self Destructing Digital Data